 - 1. Communication and interaction

 - 2. Cognition and learning

-- 3. Behaviour, emotional and social development
+- 3. Social, emotional and mental health

 - 4. Sensory or physical needs

 Assessment of Needs

 The school uses a variety of formative and summative assessment techniques for all children - teachers' observations, evidence in books, phonics tracker and SATs papers.